scipion-em/docs/release-2.0.0/sources/docs/facilities/facilities-API-demo.rst.txt

     protMotionCor.inputMovies.set(protImport.outputMovies)

-Notice that to use this `protImport` must have an attribute called `outputMovies` if not, this line will break.
+Notice that to use this, `protImport` must have an attribute called `outputMovies` if not, this line will break.

 In this case, a waiting function to ensure that the `protImport.outputMovies`